Skip to content

 INFO starting server addr=:5708 mode=store

 Stowry uses presigned URLs for authentication.
-For this quick test, enable public write access temporarily by setting public_write: true in your config, then restart the server.
+For this quick test, enable public write access temporarily by setting auth.write: public in your config, then restart the server.

 Upload a file: